themaddoctor/linux-mybook-tools/README.md

 users make are typographical errors.
 If you believe that you made no such mistakes, and need further assistance, submit a dump of the first 2MB of the drive, the keyblock (if found), and the password (if used).
 DO NOT send screenshots or videos.

--EDIT- I don't think I can give personal help any longer.
+-EDIT- I don't think I can give personal help any longer, except for exceptional or interesting cases.
 Everything I have to offer is in this project.
 Take it and do as you like with it.

 Windows is not supported.